top of page

 • Team up for good.
 Ask a local restaurant to donate part of an evening’s earnings to Trick-or-Treat for UNICEF like the Key Club of Cypress Falls did.
 Make sure to publicize the event ahead of time to friends, family, neighbors and school staff.

 • Rake leaves for donations.
-Organize teams of Key Clubbers to offer leaf-raking services in local neighborhoods for a donation to The Eliminate Project.
+Organize teams of Key Clubbers to offer leaf-raking services in local neighborhoods for a donation to UNICEF.
 You can raise funds while helping your neighbors!

 • Host a haunted house, hayride or trail.
 Work with your school or a local park to organize a Halloween-themed event for kids in your community.
 Invite families to come and participate in your haunted house, hayride or trail and charge admission.